$6,295 | Completing Grades 9–12

 Facilities

 Expect a mix of western-style bathrooms and squat toilets, depending on location.
-Showers are available every few days—more frequent in towns, less so while camping.
+Short showers are available every 1 -2 days—more frequent in towns, less so while camping.

 Group Life